munkacsimark/local-data-storage/README.md

 ---

-## About LocalStorageItem
+## About LocalDataStorageItem
-`LocalStorageItem` is a custom object stored stringified in localStorage.
-Its `value` will be the parsed *array* or *object* or just a string. `LocalStorageHandler`s `getItem` method gives this object back, and `setItem` method creates it before saving stuff into localStorage.
+`LocalDataStorageItem` is a custom object stored stringified in localStorage.
+It's `value` will be the parsed *array* or *object* or just a string. `LocalDataStorage`s `getItem` method gives this object back, and `setItem` method creates it before saving stuff into localStorage.

 ### Properties
 `value` - The parsed value of stored data.
 It can be *array*, *object* or a simple *string* as well.

 `createdDate` - The timestamp of creation.
-Its generated automatically in *LocalStorageHandler*s *setItem* method.
+It's generated automatically in *LocalDataStorage*s *setItem* method.
 Don't modify it.

-`expiryDate` - The timestamp of expiration, it can be set from *LocalStorageHandler*s *setItem* method or later.
-When an item expires it will be removed by *LocalStorageHandler*s *cleanExpiredItems* method which is called in *constructor* too.
+`expiryDate` - The timestamp of expiration, it can be set from *LocalDataStorage*s *setItem* method or later.
+When an item expires it will be removed by *LocalDataStorage*s *cleanExpiredItems* method which is called in *constructor* too.